 Health Tip #3 Want to be a size smaller?
 Put on weight!

 Befuddled?
 Well, putting on weight to get into a smaller size means merely to put on muscle weight.
 This is apparently possible because a pound of fat and a pound of muscles weighs the same, but muscle takes up less space.
 So, if you have bigger muscles, even though your weight may be the same, your clothes size may be smaller.

 Health Tip #4 To eat less, eat more

 Are you someone who believes that eating a small packet of chips or pretzels or a tiny slice of cake will not affect their diet or harm their weight?
-But these sweet and salty snacks only make you hungrier, and you end up eating more as the small amounts of carbs spike your blood sugars and leave you hungry.
+But these sweet and salty snacks only make you hungrier and you end up eating more as the small amounts of carbs spike your blood sugars and leave you hungry.
 Therefore, it is essential to have a protein-rich snack or meal such as paneer chat or lentil soup.
-These may be higher in calorie, but the quality of consumption becomes less as the protein and fat help you satiate hunger faster and feel fuller.
+These may be higher in calories, but the quality of consumption becomes less as the protein and fat help you satiate hunger faster and feel fuller.

 Health Tip #5 Tired?
 Stay away from energy drinks

 There are umpteen reasons why we reach out to grab an energy drink.
 What we don’t realize is that an energy drink has at least five times more caffeine than coffee.
 The energy boosts they give us are fleeting and pass soon.
 But these are not without side effects namely irritability, palpitations, increased heartbeats and nervousness.
 These drinks also contain very high levels of taurine – a stimulant for the central nervous system and 50 gms of sugar per can/bottle.
 The sweet juice or aerated drink will spike your blood sugar levels, give you an energy rush but crash soon, leaving you tired and dizzy.

 Read more: 9 Energy Giving Foods to Stay Active